Flu(Influenza) in Adults

 What are the most common flu symptoms?

 It can be difficult to distinguish influenza from the common cold.
-A fever is often the first sign of the illness.

 Influenza usually begins abruptly.
 The exact symptoms will differ from person to person, but some of the first signs include fever, muscle pain, and a general feeling of discomfort and tiredness@.

-3. Discomfort: Malaise describes a sensation of general weakness and discomfort.
+2. Discomfort: Malaise describes a sensation of general weakness and discomfort.
 You will notice that something is not right and start to feel unwell.
 It’s often accompanied by fatigue when you have the flu.

 Flu symptoms – What to look out for?